2014 Pacific typhoon season: Typhoon Rammasun (Glenda)

 On July 9, the JMA started to track a tropical depression roughly 280 km east of Chuuk State.
 The JTWC followed suit a few hours later with the designation of 09W.
 Subsequent convective deepening and enhancement of banding features resulted in the system's classification as a tropical storm on July 12 with the JMA assigning the name of Rammasun.
 Acquiring a slight southerly component to its track, Rammasun gradually intensified over the following days.
 Owing to its proximity to the Philippines, PAGASA began monitoring the storm on July 13 and assigned it the local name Glenda.
 The system achieved typhoon strength on July 14 after a 27 km wide eye formed.
-Rapid intensification ensued on the next day as Rammasun struck the Bicol Region of the Philippines as a Category 4 typhoon with 1-minute winds of 215 km/h.
+Rapid intensification ensued on the next day as Rammasun struck Rapu-Rapu, Albay in the Philippines as a Category 4 typhoon with 1-minute winds of 215 km/h.

 Turning back to the west-northwest, Rammasun weakened significantly as it traversed the Philippines.
 The system emerged over the South China Sea on July 16 with its eye no longer visible on satellite imagery.
 After briefly weakening to a severe tropical storm, favorable environmental conditions allowed for reorganization and Rammasun reached its peak intensity on July 18 as it approached southern China with a minimum pressure of 935 hPa.
 Featuring a well-defined eye surrounded by deep convection and prominent outflow, the JMA estimated the typhoon's winds at 165 km/h.
 Similar to Neoguri, operationally, the JTWC considered the system with peak winds equivalent to a high-end of Category 4 typhoon status, though its post-analysis showed that Rammasun briefly intensified into a Category 5.

 Weakening took place thereafter with the storm clipping Hainan Island and later striking Guangxi Province.
 Rammasun degraded to a tropical storm after moving ashore and ultimately dissipated on July 20 over Yunnan Province.

 As of July 17, it is reported from NDRRMC that the death toll has reached 40 and the total amount of damages were amounted to 1 billion pesos ($27 million USD).
 In China, 18 persons were killed due to the storm.
 Total damages amounted to US$8 billion.
 Rammasun killed over 200 people.